mhazaa/shapeshifter.js/README.md

 **container | domElement**: The container element we created earlier.

-**x | number**: Initial x value, I recommened setting it as 0 and changing the container's position instead.
+**x | number**: Initial x value, I recommend setting it as 0 and changing the container's position instead.

-**y | number**: Initial y value, I also recommened setting it as 0 and changing the container's position instead.
+**y | number**: Initial y value, I also recommend setting it as 0 and changing the container's position instead.

 **polygons | domElements**: The initial SVG for Shapeshifter before any transformation happen.
 Pass the array of polygons from earlier (retrieverPolygons, passerinePolygons);